Certificates of Excellence

 Certificates of Completion

-These can be awarded throughout the year to individuals who have completed the full list or any of its sub-lists.
+These can be awarded throughout the year to individuals who complete our selection of hillwalking challenges.

 Read more...

-These can be awarded throughout the year to individuals who have completed the full list or any of its sub-lists.
+These can be awarded throughout the year to individuals who complete our selection of hillwalking challenges.

 Read more...